Cracko298/Custom-3DS-Homemenu-Sarcastic-Edition/README.md

 - Isn't this a rom hack, of CooolGamer's Home-Menu? *Yes, this was based on his Home-Menu, it's moreover just a mod/romhack.*

 - Why aren't QR Codes supported? *Unless you want to go about reinstalling your original Home-Menu.
 Do NOT install through QR Codes or FBI.
-And make sure to encrypt the file before installing it, via the provided GM9 Script.*
+And make sure to encrypt the file before installing it, via GM9 .cia Imaging Options.*

 # Screenshots